BinhNguyen71/Canon-Project/Canon.md

 `Lee, E. 2005.
 “Trade Liberalization and Employment.”
 DESA Working Paper No. 5.
 ST/ESA/2005/ DWP/5.`

 Contrary to the predictions of economic models such as the Hecksher-Ohlin and the Stolper-Samuelson model, wage inequality increased in several countries after trade liberalization.
 The possibility of outsourcing and relocation of labor-intensive production processes from advanced to developing countries play also part in this phenomenon.
 This is not to say that the models are necessarily invalid, since Asian countries had quite an opposite experience, but rather to indicate that country-specific and contingent factors are crucial in a discourse about the benefits of trade liberalization.
 The difference between Latin American and Asian countries was that in Latin American countries there were problems of macroeconomic management, a significantly unequal distribution of assets, and an overdependence on external resources.
-Asian countries instead, chose to selective promote export policies.
+Asian countries instead, chose to selectively promote export policies.
 Not all countries are able to successfully implement such interventionist strategies and promote infant industries with the highest potentials, because efficient administration and strong political positions are required, conditions that hardly apply in developing countries.

 `Sachs, J. D. & Warner, A. M. 1995.
 “Natural Resource Abundance and Economic Growth.”
 NBER Working Paper No. 5398.` `Dollar, D. 1992.
 “Outward-Oriented Developing Economies Really Do Grow More Rapidly: Evidence from 95 LDCs, 1976-1985.”
 Economic Development and Cultural Change, Vol. 40, No. 3, pp. 523-544.`